alexcmak/AndroidApps/DaysSincePro3/DaysSincePro.md

 Some users has reported that auto backup did not work.
 There is a work around.

 There is a *Back Up* menu item in on the app.
-Use that to export the database file (daysSince.db) in a directory where you can retrive it and store in you PC.
+Use that to **export the database file** (daysSince.db) in a directory where you can retrive it and store in you PC.
 Plug in your new phone with a USB cable and set as File Transfer.

-You should be able to locate the database file in a folder like this,
+You should be able to locate the database file in a folder like this:

 ![screenshot](https://github.com/alexcmak/AndroidApps/blob/main/DaysSincePro3/internal_shared_storage_dsp.png)

+The **db** file is not a Microsoft Access file, it is a SQLite file.
+If you are interested you can download [SQLite browser](https://sqlitebrowser.org/) and open the file if you wish to examine its contents.

 Copy that file in your computer.

 ## Restore (Replace data from file)

 Plug in the new phone, transfer the daysSince.db file to the new phone.

 For Android 11 and newer, you need to place the file into the only directory that the app can access.
+See figure above.

+A Choose your file dialog appears, daysSince.db should appear.

 *Restore* menu item to find it.